nbeaver/vcard2csv/README.rst

 Bugs
 ----

+Only a few of the vCard fields are preserved;
+this may be undesirable.

-vCard version 4.0 has not been implemented.
+vCard version 4.0 has not been implemented, though it would probably be straightforward to do so.